Russia reports cease-fire in 2 Ukraine areas for evacuations

 He said Ukrainian forces still held the northern city of Chernihiv and the southern city of Mykolaiv.
 Ukrainian artillery also defended Ukraine’s biggest port city, Odesa, from repeated attempts by Russian ships, he said.

+As homes in Chernihiv burned from what locals described as Russian shelling, one resident accused Europe of merely looking on.
+“We wanted to join NATO and the EU and this is the price we are paying, and NATO cannot protect us," she said.

-More than 840 children have been wounded in the war, and 28 have been killed, according to Ukraine’s government.
-A total of 331 civilians had been confirmed killed, but the true number is probably much higher, the U.N. human rights office said.
+More than 840 children have been wounded in the invasion, and 28 have been killed, according to Ukraine’s government.
+At least 331 civilians have been confirmed killed but the true number is probably much higher, the U.N. human rights office said.

-Kyiv’s central train station remained crowded with people desperate to flee the capital.
+Kyiv’s central train station remained crowded with people desperate to join the more than 1.2 million who have fled Ukraine.
 “People just want to live,” one woman, Ksenia, said.

 Follow the AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine